MIG Welding Gas Cost: Cylinders, Refills, and How to Save

 Quick Answer

-• C25 (75% argon / 25% CO2) is the most common MIG shielding gas.
-Pure CO2 costs less but creates more spatter.
+• C25 (75% argon / 25% CO2) is a common all-purpose shielding gas for MIG welding mild steel.
+Pure CO2 usually costs less but creates more spatter and a rougher bead.

 Common Gases Used for MIG Welding